turingschool/front-end-curriculum/projects/capstone.md

 * Use service oriented architecture patterns that split the application into their respective parts and responsibilities
 * Create various services that serve up JSON, so that an FE system can effectively utilize the data from the BE
 * Test the BE:
-  * If you use Rails for your BE, then we expect total test coverage
+  * If you use Rails for your BE, then we expect above 85% test coverage
   * If you experiment with a new BE language/framework outside of Rails, then BE test coverage is expected to be at least 25%
 * Implement a stretch goal (listed below)